guilherme-goncalves793/guilherme-goncalves793.github.io/_pages/cv.md

 Work experience
 ======

-* 01/01/2023 - Present: Security Engineering @ Inspiring Solutions
+* Security Engineering @ Inspiring Solutions (01/01/2023 - Present)
   * My daily responsibilities involved:
     * Bridging the gap between the security-oriented solutions offered by our partners (IBM, Palo Alto, Checkpoint, etc...) and our customers.
     * Implementing those solutions in the clients